Nucleus .Net Core CMS

 Adding stylesheets

 Use the AddStyle Html helper to add styles to your module output.
-By using AddStyle, Nucleus can add your styles in the Html <head> element, can merge style sheets, and will use the minified versions of your style sheets when configured to do so.
+By using AddStyle, Nucleus can add your styles in the Html <head> element, can prevent duplicates, and will use the minified versions of your style sheets when configured to do so.

 The AddStyle Html helper recognizes special value prefixes in your script path.
-The ~! prefix represents the currently executing view path, and ~# represents the root path for the currently executing extension (/extensions/your-extension).
+The ~! prefix represents the currently executing view path, and ~# represents the root path for the currently executing extension (/Extensions/your-extension-folder).

 Headings